Old City Hall (Legnica)

-Old City Hall in Legnica - built between 1737-1741 in Baroque style.
+The Old City Hall in Legnica, Siledia, Poland, was built between 1737 and 1741 in Baroque style.
 Initially, it was the seat of the municipal authorities, in 1928 it was adapted as the seat of a theater.
 It currently houses the administration of the theater and the actors' dressing rooms.

 History

 The first wooden city hall in Legnica was established as early as the 14th century on the basis of a privilege granted by Duke Boleslaw III the Wasteful.
 Similarly to the subsequent brick building, the wooden structure was subject to fire damage.
-The present building was erected between 1737-1741 under the direction of Franz Michael Sheerhofer, as a fragment of the market square complex.
+The present building was erected between 1737 and 1741 under the direction of Franz Michael Sheerhofer, as a fragment of the market square complex.
 The first meeting of the city council took place on May 15, 1741, and the last - 164 years later - on April 8, 1905.
 The building was reconstructed in 1836, and then rebuilt again between 1926 and 1928, as a theater.
-It was renovated in 1960-1960, and most recently in 1977-1978.
+It was renovated in 1960-1960, and most recently in 1977–1978.

 On March 29, 1949, by decision of the provincial conservator, the building was entered in the register of historical monuments.